SiddhantTotade/CerGen/README.md

 # About the project

-PaperLess is a web application that generates PDF certificates from HTML templates and delivers them directly to the participant email.
+PaperLess is a web application that generates PDF certificates from HTML templates and delivers them directly to the email.

 ### Features of the project